rbmk-project/rbmk/pkg/cli/cat/README.md

 This command exits with `0` on success and `1` on failure.

 ## History

+Support from reading from the standard input and for treating `-` as the standard input was introduced in RBMK v0.12.0.

 The `rbmk cat` command was introduced in RBMK v0.2.0.